domingasp/hotkey-overlays/README.md

 - Click the configured hotkey to configure a new one.
 - Click the image button to replace it.
 - Click the blue button next to the image to adjust position and size.
+- Use the move icon to rearrange your Overlays.
+This affects the render order, top of the list renders on top of all the others.

 ## Limitations